Jakus23/non/README.md

  Alias
  -----
- You'll see the name of the record is “John Doe”.
  It doesn't have to be all the slots of a frame to be useful.
 You can also repeat slots if required.
 For example...
  ```
  Person
      - Jakus van Rooyen